Quick Links

 Our Approach to Maths at Rose Green Junior School

 At Rose Green Junior School we recognise the critical importance of a high-quality maths education and the foundation that mathematics provides for everyday life, understanding the world, financial literacy and most forms of employment.
 We also aim to foster a love of the subject where children understand and appreciate the power of maths and develop a sense of enjoyment and curiosity about mathematics.
 Our aim is for our children to develop a deep understanding of the mathematical concepts they are introduced to, where they can reason, solve problems and work fluently.
-With this in mind, in January 2018, we introduced the Inspire Maths approach, a whole school primary maths mastery programme first developed in Singapore and recognised globally as one of the most impactful ways to teach and learn mathematics

 Manipulatives and the Concrete-Pictorial-Abstract (CPA) Approach